Elia Awards Contracts for 3500MW Princess Elisabeth Island Electricity Transmission Project

 Credit: Jan De Nul

-Belgian electricity transmission system operator Elia has announced the awarding of contracts for the high voltage alternating current (HVAC) elements of the ambitious 3500MW Princess Elisabeth Island project, marking a significant milestone in Belgium's renewable energy strategy.
+Belgian electricity transmission system operator Elia has announced the awarding of contracts for the high voltage alternating current (HVAC) elements of the ambitious 3500MW Princess Elisabeth Island project, marking a significant milestone in Belgium's strategy.

 The HVAC cable contracts have been divided between two consortia.
-The first consortium, comprising Belgian group Deme and Greek company Hellenic Cables, will undertake the installation of 165 km of export cabling systems.
+The first consortium, comprising Belgian group Deme and Greek company Hellenic Cables, will undertake the installation of 165 km of offshore export cabling systems.
 The second consortium, consisting of Belgian firm Jan De Nul and Korean corporation & System, will similarly handle 165 km of HVAC cables for the project.

 Each consortium will be responsible for delivering three 220kV offshore export cabling systems crucial for transmitting electricity generated from wind farms in the Princess Elisabeth Zone to the mainland.